 Our pupils and students and their parents/carers have the right to expect that all staff will deal sensitively and sympathetically with their situation.
 It is important that information is only available to those who need to know it.
 Parents/carers and where appropriate pupils and students should be told their right to confidentiality may be breached if information comes to light suggesting possible harm to a child.
-Safeguarding/Child Protection issues relating to individual cases must not be subject to open discussion in the staff room or elsewhere in the school.
+Safeguarding/Child Protection issues relating to individual cases must not be subject to open discussion in the staff room or elsewhere in the school or outside of the school.